PassivePicasso/Claudable/README.md

 - Double-click files to view content
 - Use Compare button for diff view
 - Right-click for Windows context menu

-- Drag files to Claude AI interface
+### Exporting Conversations
+- Use the "Export Conversation" button in the top bar
+- Save conversations as text files for later reference
+- All conversation content is preserved, including thinking steps

 ## Contributing
 Contributions are welcome!
 Please feel free to submit pull requests.

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgements
 - Claude AI by Anthropic
-- Microsoft for WebView2 and Monaco Editor
+- Microsoft for WebView2, WPF, and Monaco Editor
 - SkiaSharp and SVG.Skia libraries
 - Highlight.js for syntax highlighting
+- Monaco Editor for diff viewing
+- Markdown-it for Markdown rendering
+- Mermaid for diagram support